Best Diet for Peach-Faced Lovebird

 Peach-Faced Lovebird Nutritional Profile

 The Peach-Faced Lovebird has specific dietary requirements shaped by its 1.5-2 oz (45-55 grams) build and friendly temperament.
 With a typical lifespan of 15-25 years, long-term nutritional planning is essential to maximize quality of life.
 Peach-Faced Lovebird birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Peach-Faced Lovebird to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Peach-Faced Lovebird to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Peach-Faced Lovebird